DIRECTOR AND EXECUTIVE STOCK DEFERRAL PLAN

 Conditions Related to Benefits

-11.1 Nonassignability.
-The rights and benefits provided under the Plan shall not be subject to sale, alienation, assignment, transfer, pledge or hypothecation by the Participant or any Beneficiary and any attempt to sell, alienate, assign, transfer, pledge or hypothecate an Account balance or Plan benefits including, without limitation, any assignment or alienation in connection with a separation, divorce, child support or similar arrangement shall be null and void and not binding on the Company or the Plan.
-The Deferred Stock and Plan benefits shall be exempt from the claims of creditors or other claimants of the Participant or Beneficiary and from all orders, decrees, levies, garnishment or executions to the fullest extent allowed by law.
+12.1 Nonassignability.
+The rights and benefits provided under the Plan shall not be subject to sale, alienation, assignment, transfer, pledge or hypothecation by the Participant or any Beneficiary and any attempt to sell, alienate, assign, transfer, pledge or hypothecate an Account balance or Plan benefits shall be null and void.
+The Deferred Shares and Plan benefits shall be exempt from the claims of creditors or other claimants of the Participant or Beneficiary and from all orders, decrees, levies, garnishment or executions to the fullest extent allowed by law.

-11.5 Assumptions and Methodology.
+12.5 Assumptions and Methodology.
 To the extent required, the Administrator shall establish the assumptions and method of calculation used in determining the value of Common Stock, benefits, payments, fees, expenses or any other amounts required to be calculated under the terms of the Plan.
 The Administrator shall also establish reasonable procedures regarding the form and timing of installment payments.
-Unless otherwise specified by the Administrator, installment payments shall be calculated by equally dividing the amount of Deferred Stock in the Participant’s Account by the number of installment payments elected and rounding down to the nearest whole share until the final installment which shall include the full balance remaining in the Participant’s Account.
+Unless otherwise specified by the Administrator, installment payments shall be calculated by equally dividing the number of Deferred Shares in the Participants Account by the number of installment payments elected and rounding down to the nearest whole share until the final installment which shall include the full balance remaining in the Participants Account.

-12.2 Employment/Service Not Guaranteed.
-Nothing contained in the Plan nor any action taken hereunder shall be construed as a contract of employment or for services or as giving any Participant any right to continued employment with or performance of services for the Company or an Employer, nor as a limitation on the right of the Company or the Employer to terminate the employment or services of any Participant at any time.
+13.2 Employment/Service Not Guaranteed.
+Nothing contained in the Plan nor any action taken hereunder shall be construed as a contract of employment or for services or as giving any Participant any right to continued employment with or performance of services for the Company, nor as a limitation on the right of the Company to terminate the employment or services of any Participant at any time.

-12.8 Errors in Benefit Statement or Distributions.
+13.8 Errors in Benefit Statement or Distributions.
 In the event an error is made in a benefit statement, such error shall be corrected as soon as practical following the date such error is discovered.
-In the event of an error in a distribution, the Participant’s Account shall, as soon as practical after the discovery of such error, be adjusted to reflect such under or over payment and, if possible and to the extent permitted without violating Section 409A, the next distribution shall be adjusted upward or downward to correct such prior error.
-If the remaining balance of a Participant’s Account is insufficient to cover an erroneous overpayment, the Company may, at its discretion, offset other amounts payable to the Participant from the Company (including but not limited to salary, bonuses, expense reimbursements, severance benefits or other compensation or benefit arrangements, to the extent allowed by law and permitted under Section 409A) to recoup the amount of such overpayment(s).
+In the event of an error in a distribution, the Participants Account shall, as soon as practical after the discovery of such error, be adjusted to reflect such under or over payment and, if possible, the next distribution shall be adjusted upward or downward to correct such prior error.
+If the remaining balance of a Participants Account is insufficient to cover an erroneous overpayment, the Company may, at its discretion, offset other amounts payable to the Participant from the Company (including but not limited to salary, bonuses, expense reimbursements, severance benefits or other compensation or benefit arrangements, to the extent allowed by law) to recoup the amount of such overpayment(s).

-12.9 ERISA Plan.
-The Plan is intended to be an unfunded plan maintained primarily to provide deferred compensation benefits for a select group of “management or highly compensated employees” within the meaning of Sections 201, 301 and 401 of ERISA and therefore to be exempt from Parts 2, 3 and 4 of Title I of ERISA.
+13.9 ERISA Plan.
+The Plan is intended to be an unfunded plan maintained primarily to provide deferred compensation benefits for a select group of management or highly compensated employees within the meaning of Sections 201, 301 and 401 of ERISA and therefore to be exempt from Parts 2, 3 and 4 of Title I of ERISA.

-IN WITNESS WHEREOF, the Company has caused this Plan to be executed as of the 13th day of December, 2019.
+IN WITNESS WHEREOF, the Company has caused this Plan to be executed this 17th day of December, 2002.